msearle5/xygos/docs/attack.rst

   powerful weapons also will sustain one stat, though this stat will vary from weapon to weapon.

-(Holy Avenger)
-  A Holy Avenger is often one of the most powerful weapons.
-A Holy Avenger will increase your wisdom and your armour class.
-This weapon will do extra damage when used against evil, demonic and undead creatures, and will also give you the ability to see invisible creatures.
-These weapons are basically extremely powerful versions of Blessed Blades and can be wielded by priests with no penalty.
-These weapons, like (Defender) weapons, also will sustain one random stat.

-(Blessed)
-  A blessed blade will increase your wisdom.
-If you are a priest, wielding a non-blessed sword or polearm causes a small penalty while attacking and may infuriate your god, decreasing the chances that she will accept your
-  prayers: a blessed blade may be wielded without this penalty.
-Blessed blades also have one extra, random, power.

-Weapon of Westernesse
-  A Weapon of Westernesse is one of the more powerful weapons.
-It does extra damage against orcs, trolls, and giants, while increasing your strength, dexterity, and constitution.
-It also lets you see invisible creatures and protects from paralyzation and some slowing attacks.
-These blades were made by the Dunedain.

-Weapon of Extra Attacks
+Swinger Weapons
-  A weapon of extra attacks will allow the wielder to deliver extra attacks during each round.
+  A swinger weapon will allow the wielder to deliver extra attacks during each round.

+Furious Weapons
+  A furious weapon is a super-swinger: it also grants extra blows, but makes each blow more powerful and boosts your strength.
+It's not an unmixed blessing, though, as it aggravates everything around you.

 Elemental Branded Weapons
   Each of the five elemental attacks has a corresponding weapon which will do treble its base damage to creatures not resistant to that element.
-(It should be noted that the magical damage bonus is not affected by this: a weapon of Flame '(2d6) (+5,+6)' does 6d6+6 damage per hit, not 6d6+18, against creatures which are not fire-resistant.)
-There are weapons of Flame, Frost, Lightning, Acid and Poison brands.
+(It should be noted that the force-enhancement damage bonus is not affected by
+  this: a 'flaming weapon (2d6) (+5,+6)' does 6d6+6 damage per hit, not 6d6+18, against creatures which are not fire-resistant.)
+There are acidic, shocking, flaming, freezing and venomous branded weapons.
+All but poison also grant resistance to their element.

 Weapons of Slaying enemies
   These weapons do extra damage against creatures of a vulnerable type.
-  Weapons of Slay Evil and Slay Animal do double the base damage, while weapons of Slay Orc, Troll, Giant, Dragon, Demon and Undead do triple the base damage.
-As with elemental branded weapons, the magical damage bonus is not affected.
+  The widely applicable "opinionated" (versus evil) and "mighty hunter" (versus animals) do double the base damage, while the more specialized weapons - with fewer possible targets - do triple the base damage.
+As with elemental branded weapons, the force-enhancement damage bonus is not affected.
+They typically have some relevant additional powers: for example, "mighty hunter" weapons will have some combination of stealth, IR vision, intelligence and animal sensing.

 Weapons of |*Slay*ing| enemies
-  These weapons, in addition to doing extra damage to your enemies, have extra powers as well.
-In each case, one stat is increased.
-Weapons of
-  |*Slay*| Dragon, Demon or Undead are also more powerful against their
-  opponents, doing five times their base damage rather than the normal three.

-Shovels and Picks of Digging
+  These weapons are similar but more powerful - with more extra powers (albeit often randomized ones), increased stats and more damage done against their preferred opponents.

+Powered and High Impact digging tools
   These powerful diggers will dig through granite as if it were mere wood, and mineral veins as if they were butter.
 Permanent rock is still an impassable obstacle.

 Ego Missile Launchers and Ammo:
 -------------------------------
-Launchers of Accuracy
+Precision Guns
-  These launchers have an unnaturally high to-hit number, making them extremely accurate.
+  These have an unusually high to-hit number, making them extremely accurate.

-Launchers of Power
+High-Power Guns
-  These launchers do an unnaturally high amount of damage due to their high to-dam number.
+  These do an unusually high amount of damage due to their high to-dam number.

-Launchers of Extra Shots
+Automatic Guns
-  These launchers allow the wielder to shoot more times per round than normal.
+  These allow the wielder to shoot more times per round than normal.

-Launchers of Extra Might
+Cyberaugmented Guns
-  These launchers have a higher base damage than normally made launchers of their type.
-For instance, a 'Long Bow of Extra Might (x3)(+X,+Y)(+1)' is really a Long Bow '(x4)(+X,+Y)' where '(+X,+Y)' is the standard to-hit and to-dam.
-As the damage multiplier with the bow affects **everything** the base arrow damage, the magical damage bonus on both the bow and the arrow, and any bonuses for slaying or elemental-branded arrows - this makes it a powerful weapon.
+  These guns have a higher base damage than conventional guns of their type.
+For instance, a 'augmented 6mm rifle (x3)(+X,+Y)(+1)' is really a '6mm rifle (x4)(+X,+Y)' where '(+X,+Y)' is the standard to-hit and to-dam.
+As the damage multiplier with the bow affects **everything** - the base ammo damage, the damage bonus on both the gun and the ammo, and any bonuses from fancy ammunition - this makes it a powerful weapon.
+These weapons also have various additional powers.
+  Boosted dexterity, rapid fire and free action (immunity to paralysis) are the most common.

-Ammo of Wounding
+Guided Ammo
-  This ammunition - whether it be pebbles, iron shots, arrows, bolts, seeker arrows or seeker bolts - has big bonuses to-hit and to-damage.
+  This ammunition has big bonuses to-damage and (especially) to-hit - you can "spray and pray" with a high chance of still hitting the mark.

-Ammo of Elemental Brands, and Ammo of Slaying enemies This works in the same way as melee weapons of the same type: double damage for slay evil and slay animal, triple damage for all other slays and for all elemental brands.
-Unlike melee weapons, the slays and elemental brands **do** affect the magical damage bonus for ammo.
+Ammo of Elemental Brands, and Ammo of Slaying enemies This works in the same way as melee weapons of the same type: double damage for "lawgiver" and "hunting", triple damage for all other slays and for all elemental brands.
+Unlike melee weapons, the slays and elemental brands **do** affect the force-enhancement damage bonus for ammo.

-These are the most common types of ego-weapon: note that they are not the ONLY ego-items available in the dungeon, there may be more.
+These are some of the most common types of ego-weapon: note that they are not the ONLY ego-items available in the dungeon, there are many more.

 Apart from these there are some very rare and well made weapons in the dungeon with not necessarily any special abilities.
-These include Blades of Chaos, Maces of Disruption, and Scythes of Slicing.
+These include holowhips, various kinds of lightsabers and crystal knives.
 They can also be ego weapons like the ones above.
-For example, a Blade of Chaos (Holy Avenger) is much more powerful than many artifact weapons!
+For example, a furious dual prismatic lightsaber is much more powerful than many artifact weapons!

 Some pieces of armor will possess special abilities denoted by the following
 names:

 Ego Armors and Shields:
 -----------------------
-of Resist Acid, Lightning, Fire or Cold
+Fireproof, Polarized, Stainless and Shockproof Armor
-  A character wearing armor or a shield with one such resistance will take only 1/3 of normal damage from attacks involving the relevant element of acid, lightning, fire or cold.
-Note that multiple permanent sources of resistance are NOT cumulative: wearing two is no better than wearing one.
+  A character wearing armor or a shield with one such resistance will take only 1/2 of normal damage from attacks involving the relevant element of acid, lightning, fire or cold.
+Note that multiple permanent sources of resistance are cumulative: wearing two is better than wearing one.
-  However, armor which provides resistance to acid cannot itself be damaged by acid, and this is a good reason to wear more than one such piece of armor.
+  Additionally, armor which provides resistance to acid cannot itself be damaged by acid - one more good reason to wear more than one such piece of armor.

-of Resistance
+Resistant Armor
   A character wearing armor with this ability will have resistance to Acid, Cold, Fire, and Lightning as explained in each part above.

+**Fireproof**, **Polarized**, **Stainless** and **Shockproof** Armor These are similar to Resistant armors, but also have double resistance to one element - equivalent to wearing two armors of that element, and so you would take only 1/3 normal damage.

-Armor of Elvenkind
+Creeper Armor
-  This is the same as Resistance armor, only generally better enchanted.
+  This is the same as Resistance armor, only generally better made.
 It will make you more stealthy.
-This armor also possesses an extra resistance, at random from the following list: poison, light, dark, nexus, nether, chaos, disenchantment, sound, and shards.
+This armor also possesses an extra resistance or other power, selected at random.

-Robes of Permanence
+Permanent Armor
-  These robes are designed especially for wizards.
-Just like Elvenkind armor, they provide resistance to fire, cold, acid, and electricity and cannot be damaged by acid.
+  Only appearing on soft, light armor.
+Just like Creeper armor, they provide resistance to fire, cold, acid, and electricity and cannot be damaged by acid.
 They sustain all of your stats and protect you from a good deal of all experience draining.
-Also like Elvenkind armor, they have one random resistance.
+Also like Creeper armor, they have one random resistance (a ``high`` resistance, that is not an elemental one).

-Dragon Scale Mails
-  These extremely rare pieces of armour come in many different colors, each protecting you against the relevant dragons.
-Naturally they are all resistant to acid damage.
-They also occasionally allow you to breathe as a dragon would.
-Dragon Scale Mails can also have egos as well.

 Ego Helms:
 ----------
 Stat Boosting Helms
-  There are magical helms found in the dungeon that have the ability to boost the wearer's intelligence or wisdom.
+  There is headgear found in the dungeon that has the ability to boost the wearer's intelligence or wisdom.
 In addition to boosting the relevant stat these helms will also prevent that stat from being drained.

-Crown of the Magi
-  This is the great crown of the wizards.
-The wearer will have an increased (and sustained) intelligence, and will also be given resistance against fire, frost, acid, and lightning.
-These valuable helms also have an additional random power.

-Crown of Might
-  This is the crown of the warriors.
+Body Power
   The wearer will have an increased and sustained strength, dexterity, and constitution, and will also be immune to any foe's attempt to slow or paralyze him or her.

-Crown of Lordliness
-  This is the great crown of the priests.
-The wearer will have an increased and sustained wisdom.

-Helm/Crown of Seeing
+Laser Op
-  This is the great helmet or crown of the rogues.
-The wearer will be able to see invisible creatures, and will have an increased ability to locate traps.
+  Well suited to rogues - the wearer will be able to see invisible creatures, and will have an increased ability to locate traps.
 It is also rumored that the wearer of such a helm will not be able to be blinded.

-Helm of Infravision
+Infravisor
   This helmet allows the character to see monsters even in total darkness, with the ability to see heat.
-Note that spellbooks are the same temperature as the surroundings, and so cannot be read unless some real light is present.
+Note that your equipment is the same temperature as the surroundings, and so this doesn't allow you to use any equipment that requires light.
 (Some monsters which are invisible to normal vision can be seen under infravision.)

 Helm of Light
   In addition to providing a permanent light source for the wearer, this helm also provides resistance against light-based attacks.

-Helm/Crown of Telepathy
+Sensor Helm
-  This helm or crown grants the wearer the power of telepathy.
+  This hat grants the wearer the power of telepathy.

-Helm of Regeneration
+Regenerator
-  This helm will help you regenerate hit points and mana more quickly than normal, allowing you to fight longer before needing to rest.
+  This helm will help you regenerate hit points more quickly than normal, allowing you to fight longer before needing to rest.
 You will use food faster than normal while wearing this helm because of the regenerative effects.

 Ego Cloaks:
 -----------
-Cloak of Protection
-  This finely made cloak will come with an unnaturally high enchantment and is not affected by elemental based attacks.
+Armored
+  A thin layer of flexible, lightweight armor has been added as a first line of defence against flying shrapnel.

-Cloak of Stealth
+Stealth Mod
-  This cloak will increase the wearer's stealth, making the wearer less likely to wake up sleeping monsters.
+  Urban camo.
+Dappled grey with all the typically shiny fasteners dull black, and moving with a minimum of rustling.
+These garments will increase the wearer's stealth, making the wearer less likely to wake up sleeping monsters.

-Cloak of Aman
-  These exceptionally rare cloaks provide great stealth, have a very high enchantment, and one random resistance.

 Ego Gloves:
 -----------
-Gloves of Free Action
+Freemover
   The wearer of these gloves will find himself resistant to paralyzing attacks as well as some slowing attacks.
-Because of the special nature of these gloves, magic users may wear these gloves without incurring a mana penalty.

-Gloves of Slaying
+Combat
   These gloves will increase the wearer's fighting ability by boosting the wearer's to-hit and to-dam values.

-Gloves of Agility
+Augmented
   These gloves will increase the wearer's dexterity.
-Because of the special nature of these gloves, magic users may wear these gloves without incurring a mana penalty.

-Gauntlets of Power
+Iron Grip
   These spiked gauntlets will boost the wearer's strength as well as the wearer's to-hit and to-dam numbers.

 Ego Boots:
 ----------
-Boots of Slow Descent
+Retro Rocket Boots
   These boots protect the wearer from the effects of small falls.

-Boots of Stealth
+Stealth Mod
-  These boots increase the wearer's stealth, like a Cloak of Stealth.
+  These boots increase the wearer's stealth, like a Stealth Mod Cloak.

-Boots of Free Action
+Freemover
   The wearer of these boots will find himself resistant to paralyzing attacks as well as some slowing attacks.

-Boots of Speed
+Powered Boots
   The wearer of these boots will become unnaturally fast.

 Once again, these are not necessarily the ONLY ego-items in the dungeon, only the most common.

 Apart from these there are some very rare and well-made armours in the dungeon with not necessarily any special abilities.
-These include Shields of Deflection, Adamantite Plate Mail, Mithril Plate Mail, Mithril Chain Mail, and Elven Cloaks.
-The first four cannot be damaged by acid because of the quality metals they contain.
+These include forcefield generator belts, shields, body armors and skates (all very light but protective), G-suits (good against gravity and inertia), and assorted pieces of unobtainium armor (lightweight and very protective).
+Titanium armor is much more common (and heavier, and less protective) - but both types cannot be damaged by acid because of the quality metals they contain.

 There are rumors of unique "artifact" items in the dungeon - weapons and armor of all types.
 Many of these are more powerful than even the greatest
 ego-items: some are weak and have little more than a name to recommend them.

+Finally, you will occasionally see an item with two egos.
+These combinations can be very powerful, although the best artifacts will still win out in the end.

 .. |*Slay*| unicode:: *Slay*
 .. |*Slay*ing| unicode:: *Slay*ing